Private Violin Lessons

-My approach is determined by the goals and needs of each individual student.
-Rather than adhering to one particular set of books or method (such as the popular Suzuki method), I prefer to select repertoire appropriate for each student and supplement additional material as needed.
+My approach is determined by the goals, needs, and learning style of each individual student.
+Rather than adhering to one particular method or set of books (such as the popular Suzuki method), I prefer to select repertoire appropriate for each student and supplement additional material as needed.

 All Ages Welcome

-If you are a grown-up interested in picking up the violin, I can assure you that it is never too late to get started!
-If you have always wanted to try the violin, private lessons are a great way to ensure you learn the fundamentals properly.
+If you are a grown-up interested in picking up the violin, private lessons are a great way to ensure you learn the fundamentals properly.
 It is also never too late to get back into playing.
 If you have not played your violin in years, I am happy to help guide your journey back to proficiency.